The best Australia VPN 2025

 Budget-friendly and security-focused

 PIA does what it says on the tin.
-If you need Private Internet Access at an affordable price, look no further.
-With a no-logs policy audited by several third parties, including Deloitte, as well as RAM-only servers powering the VPN network, PIA may already seem like a good idea if you need privacy on a budget.
-However, PIA's commitment to privacy goes far beyond what you’d expect from a budget provider.
+If you need Private Internet Access at an affordable price, then look no further.
+With a no-logs policy audited by several third parties – including Deloitte – as well as RAM-only servers, PIA is a good choice if you need privacy on a budget.
 The VPN has been through two legal challenges where the company demonstrated in court that it truly keeps no user records.
 If you’re not happy with your purchase, PIA includes a 30-day money-back policy.

 The 5 best Australia VPNs in 2025